RajThapa7/cloudfactory-frontend-assessment1/OUTPUT.md

 1. Added TypeScript props interface
    - Issue: Props were untyped in original component and throwing type error
    - Fix: Defined `TagListProps` interface for `title` and `tags`

+### HeroSection

+1. Accessibility improvement in the background image

+- Issue: Background image was missing the alt attribute
+- Fix: Added alt attribute to the background image

+### HeroSearchBar

+1. Accessibility improvement in the HeroSearchBar

+- Issue: HeroSearchBar was not keyboard accessible
+- Fix: Added aria-label to search inputs, type="submit" to the Button and wrapped the search input in a <form>